nearprotocol/stakewars/updates.md

 # UPDATES

+## UPDATE June 17th

+* Leaderboard modified: now it counts only expected blocks and uptime.
+* Contributions listed in the challenges, they are worth to be read!
+* Another BetaNet update was successfully completed, with minimal downtime.
+Congrats validators!

 ## UPDATE June 8th

 * New challenge available [here](challenges/challenge003.md)!
 Build your monitoring platform and send alert emails in case of issues.
 Add `stefano@near.org` to your email recipients to receive extra funds for delegation.